Rsantct/pe.audio.sys.OLD/README.md

-This is a fork from **pre.di.c**  https://github.com/rripio/pre.di.c
+This is a fork from **pre.di.c**  https://github.com/rripio/pre.di.c, a PC based digital preamplifier and crossover project.

 ## Features

-Some end user and user friendly features has been added:
+Some end user and user friendly features has been added here:

 - Install scripts to update your machine from github